IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * An RTP packet with marker bit set is received

 The transmission interval is not critical.
 So, in the case of multi-stream handling between two hosts, the feedback for two or more synchronization sources (SSRCs) can be bundled to save UDP/IP overhead.
-However, the final realized feedback interval SHOULD notexceed 2*fb_int in such cases, meaning that a scheduled feedback transmission event should not be delayed more than fb_int.
+However, the final realized feedback interval SHOULD not exceed 2*fb_int in such cases, meaning that a scheduled feedback transmission event should not be delayed more than fb_int.

 SCReAMv2 works with AVPF regular mode; immediate or early mode is not required by SCReAMv2 but can nonetheless be useful for RTCP messages not directly related to SCReAMv2, such as those specified in {{RFC4585}}.
 It is RECOMMENDED to use reduced-size RTCP {{RFC5506}}, where regular full compound RTCP transmission is controlled by trr-int as described in {{RFC4585}}.